1. I want to learn more about rural medicine. How can I get some experience working with rural patients and doctors?

 All Year 3 medical students are strongly encouraged to participate in the Rural Family Practice Clerkship.
 During this four week clerkship, students will spend four weeks in a rurally-located medical office undertaking a “hands on” clinical experience under the supervision of a rural physician.
 To learn more about the Rural Family Practice Clerkship, please contact the UBC Department of Family Practice Undergraduate office.

 2. I'm a third year medical student heading out for my rural clerkship.
 I’ve heard there’s funding to help me travel to my rural community.
 How do I apply for this funding?

 The Rural Education Action Plan (REAP) provides travel bursaries for Year 3 medical students embarking on their Rural Family Practice Clerkship.
-A housing allowance (stipend) of $250 per week, as well as a travel bursary of up to $800, is provided to offset travel costs incurred by students during their rural participation.
-Students may also apply to extend their rural studies for up to four additional weeks, pending available funding.
-To learn more about REAP funding, contact the REAP office via email (email@example.com) or call 604.827-1504.
+Funding available includes reimbursement of up to $250 per week for accommodation expenses, as well as a travel funding of up to $800.
+To learn more about REAP funding, contact the REAP office via email (REAPStudents@familymed.ubc.ca) or call 604.822-2675.

 3. Where do I find information about the rural community that I'm going to for my clerkship?